Bango1999/S3/README.md

 ## Installation

 - install nodejs and npm if not already done<br />
-- cd to repo<br />
-- 'npm update'<br />
-- 'npm start' or 'node cron.js' or run from one of the BAT files (WINDOWS ONLY)
+- (cd to repo, 'npm update' plus 'npm start' or 'node server.js'), or run from one of the BAT files (WINDOWS ONLY)

 ## API Reference